 They are mainly taken from MIT's required courses for their Computer Science Bachelor degree curriculum.
 Some courses are from Stanford, as their teaching faculty is also amazing.

-This road map teaches you coding even if you have never coded.
+This roadmap teaches you coding even if you have never coded.
 So, if you just follow this road, the whole experience should be manageable even if you are not some genius prodigy!
-There are some people who have done the similar self-study programs without actually going to uni: check out
+There are people who have done similar self-study programs without going to university — check out Scott Young.

 The arrows indicate the prerequisite knowledge.
-You can zoom and pan the road map.
-You can tap on the subject and the lectures that you have watched.
-There are four courses without prerequisite knowledge, but some of them still assume high-school math skills.
-If you are a complete beginner start with Intro to CS.
-Else if you have some knowledge just dive into whatever you find interesting.
-By the end of the road you should have the knowledge comparable to a top uni CS graduate.
+You can zoom and pan the roadmap.
+You can tap on a subject and mark lectures you've watched.
+There are four courses without prerequisites, but some assume high-school math.
+If you're a complete beginner, start with Intro to CS.
+Otherwise, dive into whatever you find interesting.
+By the end, you should have knowledge comparable to a top university CS graduate.